Rachael Lynch: Australian Hockey League

 Prior to the disbandment of the Australian Hockey League (AHL), Lynch was a member of the Victorian Vipers.
-Throughout her career with the team, Lynch won the national title on two occasions, in 2012 and 2017.
+Throughout her career with the team, she won the national title on two occasions, in 2012 and 2017.

 Hockey One

-After the introduction of the Hockey One League in 2019, Lynch was named as a member of the HC Melbourne team in the inaugural tournament.
+After the introduction of the Hockey One League in 2019, Lynch was named a member of the HC Melbourne team in the inaugural tournament.
 The team finished second, losing the final in penalties.

 Hockeyroos

 Lynch made her senior international debut for the Hockeyroos in 2006, in a test match against England.
 She won a silver medal with the team in 2009 at the Champions Trophy in Sydney.

-Lynch has medalled three times at Commonwealth Games, winning gold in 2010 and 2014, as well as silver in 2018.
+Lynch has medalled three times at the Commonwealth Games, winning gold in 2010 and 2014, as well as silver in 2018.
 She also medalled at five consecutive Oceania Cups, winning three golds and two silvers from 2011 to 2019.

 Lynch appeared in the 2016 Summer Olympics in Rio de Janeiro.

-During first season of the FIH Pro League, Lynch reached a career milestone, becoming the most capped goalkeeper to play for the Australian national team, a record previously set at 207 caps by Rachel Imison.
+During the first season of the FIH Pro League, Lynch reached a career milestone, becoming the most capped goalkeeper to play for the Australian national team, a record previously set at 207 caps by Rachel Imison.

-In December 2020, the Hockeyroos selection panel dropped Lynch from the national squad for 2021.
-This move angered many in the Australian hockey community, and essentially ended Lynch's career just 12 months after she won the FIH Goalkeeper of the Year award.

-In April 2021, Lynch won her appeal and returned to the hockeyroos.
+In December 2020, the Hockeyroos selection panel dropped Lynch from the national squad for 2021, essentially ending her career twelve months after she won the FIH Goalkeeper of the Year award.
+The removing of Lynch and former captain Georgina Morgan prompted an emergency meeting of the Hockeyroos, with the team considering a players' strike.
+In April 2021, Lynch won her appeal and returned to the Hockeyroos.

 In June 2021, Lynch was selected as the keeper to represent Australia in the Tokyo 2020 Olympics.
-She discusses in a podcast details of the time between being dropped, and making it back!

-The Hockeyroos lost 1-0 to India in the quarterfinals and therefore were not in medal contention.
+The Hockeyroos lost 1-0 to India in the quarter-finals and therefore were not in medal contention.

 Recognition

 Since the introduction of the Goalkeeping Award in the FIH Player of the Year Awards in 2014, Lynch has been nominated on three occasions.

 In 2019, Lynch won the award for the first time.

+Lynch was awarded the Medal of the Order of Australia (OAM) at the 2024 Australia Day Honours for service to hockey.